Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ResourcePlanProperty` {#Azure.ResourceManager.ResourcePlanProperty}

-Model used only to spread in the standard `plan` envelope property for a resource
+Model representing the standard `plan` envelope property for a resource.
+Spread this model into a resource Model if the resource supports ARM `plan`.

 ```typespec
 model Azure.ResourceManager.ResourcePlanProperty